laravel/docs/broadcasting.md

 <a name="defining-authorization-routes"></a>
 ### Defining Authorization Routes

 Thankfully, Laravel makes it easy to define the routes to respond to channel authorization requests.
-In the `BroadcastServiceProvider` included with your Laravel application, you will see a call to the `Broadcast::routes` method.
+In the `App\Providers\BroadcastServiceProvider` included with your Laravel application, you will see a call to the `Broadcast::routes` method.
 This method will register the `/broadcasting/auth` route to handle authorization requests:

     Broadcast::routes();